The Two Drikung Kagyu Translation Initiatives of His Holiness the Drikung Kyabgön Chetsang Thrinle Lhundrup

 At the first meeting, His Holiness has laid out three guiding principles for the project: 1) The most original text should be used, 2) scribal errors in the text should be corrected, and 3) translators should strive for internal consistency and be sensitive to the context of the target language.

 In 2018 Khenpo Konchok Tamphel was appointed as the director of the group which currently has twelve members.

 Translators interested in joining the group can apply at info(at)drikungtranslation.com.

 Vikramashila Research and Translation Project (VTP)

 The VTP was first started in America in 2011, headed by Tracy Stilerman, Meghan Howard, and Khenchen Nyima Gyaltsen.
 Since 2015 the project has been conducted in the Milarepa Retreat Center in Germany.
-Under the guidance of Khenchen Nyima Gyaltsen several writings of Jigten Sumgön and Phagmodrupa have already been translated and have been published as part of the Edition Garchen Stiftung.
+Under the guidance of Khenchen Nyima Gyaltsen, several 12th and 13th-century writings of Jigten Sumgön and Phagmodrupa have already been researched and their translations published as part of the Edition Garchen Stiftung.
 Presently, the group has seven members, including Chinese, English, German, Russian, and Spanish translators.
 Depending on the number of translators present, Khenchen Nyima Gyaltsen teaches different texts to separate groups of translators.
-Every morning and afternoon each group receives teachings on a section from their text and can then use the rest of the day for the necessary research and translation work.
+Every morning and afternoon, each group receives teachings on a section from their text and can then use the rest of the day for the necessary research and translation work.
 Interested translators can apply for a stipend by sending an application to the Garchen Foundation.
 Currently, translators for Spanish are especially needed.